Friends of DNA-Sci.com

 GEDmatch

 There are quite a few sites for DNA matching and other tools.
 GEDmatch has far and away the best tools out of all of them, including some that can’t be found anywhere else.
 If you sign in to the new version (rather than classic) and then click on “Relationship Probability,” you’ll be using a tool developed at DNA-Sci.com.
-Also, the AutoKinship tool, which was developed at Genetic Affairs and is only available for Tier 1 GEDmatch users, is run on the same probability data.
+Also, the AutoKinship tool, which was developed at Genetic Affairs and is only available for Tier 1 GEDmatch users, uses the same probability data.

 Graphs for Genealogists